StephanieHawn/unity-vr-maze/README.md

 ![Windows 95 VR Maze](/screenshots/4.smile.png?raw=true "Windows 95 VR Maze-04")

-### Why?
+## Goals
 Unity mobile app project for Udacity's VRND course.
+My assignment was to build a VR application using Unity and the Google VR SDK where the user explores a maze environment to demonstrate working knowledge of 2D and 3D UI, waypoint based navigation, procedural animation, interactive objects, spatial audio, particle effects and persistent storage of session data.